badlydrawnben/eleventy-guide/src/posts/026-apis-external-data.md

 ## Hiding API keys

-# Caching API requests
+## Caching API requests

 ## Wrapping up

 I hope this has given just a small glimpse into the possibilities of pulling external data into Eleventy.

 In this case it's a really simple API that isn't updated, so once built, the data won't go out of date.
 If you want to pull in data like the news or weather then you may well want the site to automatically rebuild itself a few times a day.
-See the bottom of the Static Site Generators page for more info about that.
+See the bottom of the [Static Site Generators](/intro-ssg) page for more info about that.

-See environment variables for hiding an API key in source Oauth2 - too tricky

-StarWars API - film feed (out of date)
-Play with it in POstwoman  / Hoppscotch >results array Download Postman.
-We need title and opening_crawl Need axiom
-Promise and async

-Homepage - loop through and list the film titles - easiest thing first.
-Don't link them yet

-films.njk in films folder.
-COmplicated bit.
-Pagination can also break the records into individual pages.
-Permanlink thing but tricky

-Copy the permalink to the home loop.
-Not a collection as such so can't access fileSlug

-Copy and paste the title sequence CSS from somewhere on Google. bCeause, Star Wars.

-API data can be a lot of fun, build interesting stuff with it.

-Phil Hawkesworth video
-Like that its this easy o throw sites up.
-Look at Github but just the relevenat files.
-Environment variables